 Our last day trip is by far the most ambitious on this list: we’re headed to Holland!
 Holland, Michigan, that is.
 Two-and-a-half hours from Chicago (set your alarms early!) is a town that needs to be seen to be believed.
 Shaped by Dutch settlers, Holland’s architecture is largely reminiscent of, well, Holland.
 For the full Holland experience, grab a pastry from deBoer Bakkerij as soon as you touch down, then head to Windmill Island Gardens–a park situated at the base of a 250-year old Dutch windmill.
 This might be a lot of driving for a day trip, but it sure beats an international flight.

 Chicago is a gateway to the midwest with so many day (or even half-day) trips that can be taken from the Second City.
-Tour our Chicago homes, Common Aberdeen and LINEA by Common, and start planning your next Chicago fall day trip.
+Tour our Chicago homes and start planning your next Chicago fall day trip.